The Four Types of Golf Ball

 • Examples: Callaway Chrome Soft X, Mizuno RB Tour, Titleist Pro V1x, Titleist Pro V1x Left Dash

-• Expert advice: "If you feel you are ready to move up from a 3 to a 4/5 piece ball but are unsure which, our selection of Pearl Grade used golf balls are a great option.
-You can try out all the top models at less than half the price of new."-- Simon Mansfield, Managing Director, Ace Golf Balls Ltd.
+• Expert advice: "If you are considering moving from a 3-piece to a 4 or 5-piece ball, our Pearl Grade used golf balls are a cost-effective way to test top models.
+You can try premium lake balls at less than half the price of new."-- Simon Mansfield, Managing Director, Ace Golf Balls Ltd.